 Shirley has over 20 years of experience developing and managing regional community-based programs, grant writing, contractual agreements and staffing committees.
 She has worked at First Homes/Rochester Area Foundation for 11 years managing the purchase and re-sales for buyers and sellers, purchase of foreclosure homes, rehab process, developed competitive bid contracts and, marketing for the Community Land Trust program.
 Since her tenure at First Homes, there have been over 75 foreclosed homes that have been totally renovated and sold to qualified buyers.
 Before coming to First Homes she was the Community Services Director at Three Rivers Community Action for 10 years supervising four programs in three counties and staffed the regional Public Transit Advisory Board.

-As a new Initiative Director I am finding a new “hot pursuit” in life that is challenging and rewarding.
-Most folks think this position is about fundraising; asking folks for money.
-Rather, I have learned that it is more about education; providing folks with information on donor investment tools and how to realize their philanthropic goals decades into the future.
+As a new Coalition Director I am finding a new “hot pursuit” in life that is challenging and rewarding.
 This unique opportunity found me as I was concluding a forty-year career in Law Enforcement.
 I served as your sheriff here in Olmsted County from 1991 until retiring in 2008.
 The similarity between my Foundation work and police work is that success in both is based on good information and productive relationships.
 My career has been dedicated to serving my community.
-While I am retired from catching “bad guys”, now I will be in “hot pursuit” of generous and visionary donors that want to contribute to building a better tomorrow for all of us.
+While I am retired from catching “bad guys”, now I will be in “hot pursuit” of generous and visionary donors that want to

 Carrie joined the Rochester Area Foundation in May of 2016.
 As a resident of Rochester, she is excited to put her experience in marketing, communications, and design to use in the community.
 As a consultant, Carrie worked as the lead communicator for many regional nonprofits and public-private partnerships, such as the campaign to build a new bridge at the St.Croix River Crossing in Stillwater.
 Most recently, she led the strategic marketing and communications efforts for an international sub-specialty medical society.